wijerasa/MCBL/microbiome-analysis.rst

    **Qiime Script index:** `Index of all the scripts used in Qiime. <http://qiime.org/scripts/index.html#qiime-script-index>`_

-   **Metadata mapping files:** `Metadata mapping files  provide per-sample metadata.
+   **Metadata mapping files:** Metadata mapping files  provide per-sample metadata.

 .. tip::

-   Example is given `here <http://qiime.org/documentation/file_formats.html#mapping-file-overview>`_.
+   Metadata mapping file example is given `here <http://qiime.org/documentation/file_formats.html#mapping-file-overview>`_.
 Read the section carefully.
    If you are planing to creat the mapping file by hand read `this section. <http://qiime.org/documentation/file_formats.html#generating-a-mapping-file-by-hand>`_